combust/mleap/mleap-executor/README.md

 ## Instructions

 Here are usage instructions for using a `TransformService`.
-The easiest way to get up and running with a `TransformSerivce` is to use the `MleapExecutor` Actor System extension.
+The easiest way to get up and running with a `TransformService` is to use the `MleapExecutor` Actor System extension.

 ### Initializing MleapExecutor